Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain

-For $\mu=0$, the condition $U_{F}(k=0)=U_{F}(k=\pi)=\mathbb{1}$ is satisfied at the drive frequency $\omega=2\gamma_{0}/q$, where $q$ is a positive integer.
+For $\mu=0$, the condition $U_{F}(k=0)=\mathbb{1}$ is satisfied at the drive frequency $\omega=2\gamma_{0}/n$, where $n$ is an integer.
 At these frequencies, the Floquet quasienergy gap closes.
-Thus, the generation of zero-energy Floquet Majorana modes occurs at these specific frequencies for the driving protocol given in Eq.~\eqref{eq_sym}.
-For the periodic driving of the chemical potential, an analytical derivation of the frequencies at which the Floquet quasienergy gap closes can also be done by proceeding in the same way as discussed in this section (See Ref.~\cite{dsen13}).
+Thus, the generation of zero-energy Floquet Majorana modes occurs at these specific frequencies for the driving protocol given in Eq.~\eqref{eq_sym} in a chain with open boundary condition.
+For the periodic driving of the chemical potential, an analytical derivation of the frequencies at which the Floquet quasienergy gap closes can also be done by proceeding in the same way as discussed in this section (See Ref.~\cite{dsen13}).\\